chrispepper1989/GitVssInterop/README.md

 It basically works out what is different locally (git diff HEAD^) and then commits those changes to source safe

 ##ssclone
-this uses ss get to grab all of the code within vss, making it writeable and leaving it "checked in" *note* this may ask you for a password when it is ran depending on your VSS set up, it should be possible to embed the password *TODO*
+This uses ss get to grab all of the code within vss, making it writeable and leaving it "checked in" *note* this may ask you for a password when it is ran depending on your VSS set up, it should be possible to embed the password *TODO*
 ##sspush
 sspush works out what is different from your repo and "upstream", records it (updateModDelAddVars) (e.g. the folder) and then does a git push.
 At this point it jumps into "upstream" and runs "ssfullcommit"